darkbigy/jqueryVideoPlayerHTML5/README.md

 The video class name can be named as you're up to.
 Here we called it "my_class_selector"
 <br/>
 ###### Source
-`<source>` elements store versions of yout video.
-For more compatibility, please use at least two types of video.<br/>
+`<source>` elements store versions of your video.
+For more compatibilities, please use at least two types of video.<br/>
 For more information about compatibilies [click here](http://en.wikipedia.org/wiki/HTML5_video "HTMLVideo").<br/>
 `Data-version` attribut is not defined, you can type what ever you want.
 You just need to respect the same `Data-version` for each type of each version.<br/>
 The value of `Data-version` attribut is display in the controller bar.<br/>